causal3900/causal3900.github.io/05_statistical_modeling.Rmd

 Today we will discuss how this strategy breaks down when there are many confounding variables, and thus many subgroups.

-## Inverse probability of treatment weighting
+## Parametric Modeling

 > Oct 8. [**Slides.**](assets/slides/5-3_ipw.pdf) Reading: After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 12.1--12.5.

-Today will introduce how to estimate causal effects by modeling the probability of treatment, also known as the propensity score.
+Today will introduce how to estimate causal effects by directly modeling the outcome based on covariates.
+In addition, we will discuss how to model the probability of treatment, also known as the propensity score.

 ## Lab: Parametric g-formula